-A pedestrian promenade lined with palm trees and colourful art deco buildings… doesn't sound like a shopping mall does it?
-But that's Miami's Lincoln Road Mall, also home to big name labels like G.A.P and Banana Republic.
+Miami's Lincoln Road Mall is a wonderfully unusual shopping mall: a pedestrian promenade lined with palm trees and colourful art deco buildings, home to big name labels like G.A.P and Banana Republic.
 For another 'open mall' experience, The Falls not only has all the usual shops but also a fantastic seating area near the waterfall.

 For elite shopping, few places measure up to Bal Harbour Shops, with stores include Tiffany & Co, Prada and Saks Fifth Avenue.
 Miracle Mile is one of Miami's top shopping locations, hosting over 170 upscale shops and 40 gourmet restaurants within walking distance of each other.